PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/events.md

 # Event callbacks in MSAL React

-For the most part `@azure/msal-react` abstracts away login calls and the handling of the response.
-As an application developer you are mostly left to determine which components should be protected and which method you'd like to use to sign your users in, but may be less concerned with the specifics of the response.
-There may be cases, however, where your application needs direct access to the response of a login call or maybe you need to handle a specific error. `@azure/msal-browser` exposes an [Event API](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/events.md) you can use for this purpose and this doc will walk you through how you can take advantage of this in a react app.
+For the most part, `@azure/msal-react` abstracts away login calls and the handling of the response.
+As an application developer you're mostly left to determine which components should be protected and which method you'd like to use to sign your users in, but may be less concerned with the specifics of the response.
+There may be cases, however, where your application needs direct access to the response of a login call or maybe you need to handle a specific error. `@azure/msal-browser` exposes an [Event API](../browser/events.md) you can use for this purpose.
+This article will walk you through how you can take advantage of this in a react app.

-## Registering and unregistering an event callback
+## Registering and un-registering an event callback

 Using the event API, you can register an event callback that will do something when an event is emitted.
 When registering an event callback in a react component you will need to make sure you do 2 things.

-1. The callback is registered only once
+1. The callback is registered only once.
 1. The callback is unregistered before the component unmounts.

 ### Function Component

 In a function component you can use a `useEffect` hook with an empty dependency array to achieve this.
+An example is shown in the following snippet.

 ```javascript
 import { useEffect } from "react";